Your application must include:

 - an individual.
 You need to include your full name

 - 2 or more people who own interest in the design

 - a registered company or partnership.
 You should provide the full registered name and identifier (e.g. Ltd, Pty or Inc).
 You can also provide an ACN, ABN or ARBN.

 Trusts, business names or trading names cannot usually own a design right.

-You must include a physical address in Australia or New Zealand.
+You must include a physical address.
 If you want to keep your home address private, you can provide a post office box or other valid address instead.